 Streamline your inbox by creating filters for the emails you receive from certain people.
 All it takes is a few quick clicks: hit “More”, select “Filter Messages Like These” and then click on “Create Filter With This Search.”
 Always remember to check off “also apply filter to matching conversations” so that each future email from this sender will be automatically labeled with your chosen label; you can also create filters based on other criteria too.
 By following these steps, I now rarely have any unlabeled emails in my inbox!

 A warning that I cannot emphasize enough: do not go overboard with archiving.
 As tempting as it may be to make use of the attractive labels you have created, in most cases when you’re done with something, just get rid of it!

 6. Designate specific time for email.

 The brilliant Kate White shared a lifesaving tip with me: don’t attempt to respond to emails continuously.
-Instead of squandering time every few minutes reading your mail when you’re lacking the time and energy for an adequate response, assign yourself 15-minute (or more) intervals during which you can read, delete, label or archive messages – or respond to them without fail!
+Instead of squandering time every few minutes reading your mail when you’re lacking the time and energy for an adequate response, assign yourself 15-minute (or more) intervals during which you can read, delete, label, or archive messages – or respond to them without fail!
 This will help foster efficient productivity in what could have been wasted effort on responding too soon.
 To save time and stay organized, it is essential to handle your emails once.
 Do not let yourself waste any more hours rereading the same messages over again – simply read them, take action where necessary, and move on quickly!
-Additionally, when you are in a hurry or look at something ‘on the go’ never think that can address this later; otherwise, you run the risk of overlooking important details.
+Additionally, when you are in a hurry or looking at something ‘on the go’ never think that can address this later; otherwise, you run the risk of overlooking important details.